guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 ### Response Structure

-Documentation should describe the structure of the API response when paginating data, including:
+Documentation should describe the structure of the API response when paginating data.
+It can include elements such as:
    - total number of records available,
    - links or cursors for navigating to the next or previous pages,
    - representation of the current page of data.